 Shortly after the takeover of the embassy in Tehran the world got busy.
 Immediate rejections of the actions of Iran were heard across the planet.
 Diplomatic ties were severed and economic sanctions were imposed.
 The talks began between the leadership of the militant group and President Carter.

 In January 1981, the day that Ronald Reagan was sworn in as President of the United States, the remaining 52 hostages were released.
-There is presumption that the 444 days of diplomacy were successful, however others are of the belief that the new President brought forth a power and defense that kept Iran from feeling the
+There is presumption that the 444 days of diplomacy were successful, however others are of the belief that the new President brought forth a power and defense that kept Iran from feeling the positive force of continuing their holding of those hostages.
+Regardless of whether it was diplomacy or the threat of immediate and unforgiving military action against the terrorist militants, everyone in the United States were elated that their citizens were finally free of the tyrants.

 In 1999, twenty years after the Iran hostage crisis, many in the country celebrated the past events, however many were beginning to see the hope and light that comes with democratic processes and choices.
 This second group of people were looking toward possible future prospects.
 President Bill Clinton refuses to lift the oil embargos that were imposed upon the country, not allowing US oil to be transported to Iran.
 They were still anti-American, and unwavering in their opposition to democracy.